savichopra365/PDF-Query-Application/README.md

 ### Storing in Vector DB

-The `store_VDB` function stores the text chunks in a FAISS vector database.
+The `store_VDB` function stores the text embeddings in a vector database(FAISS).
+Vector DB helps in efficient retrieval.

 ```python
 def store_VDB(texts):